Kingdoms of Amalur: Reckoning: Development

 The aim from the project's outset was to create a game with engaging and "fun" combat, which was seen by the team as a rarity in the RPG genre.
 The game's AI, as described by producer Sean Bean, was designed to surround the player with a variety of enemy types and force a varied playstyle.
 The team also incorporated many random elements and optional unmarked content to give players a sense of freedom.
 Rolston spent much of the game's development playtesting, ensuring there were no serious bugs well before it was time to ship.
 When asked about including a jump option, Rolston explained it was left out except for contextual situations as it added little to exploration.
-The dungeons, which numbered over a hundred, were indivudually created by the team, with Frazier saying they were created through "brute force".
+The dungeons, which numbered over a hundred, were individually created by the team, with Frazier saying they were created through "brute force".
 The team used previous experience working on The Elder Scrolls III: Morrowind with guiding the player along the main quest line.

 While Salvatore had created the world and history of Amalur, he had little direct involvement with the project.
 He was initially wary, but upon meeting Rolston's passion for the project, he was happy to leave it in their hands.
 The lead narrative designer was Erik J. Caponi, with additional work by Andrew Auseon and Tom Murphy.
 Frasier commented that the lack of a true lead character caused problems with the marketing, which instead focused on the world design and gameplay.
 Due to some production issues, the team ended up cutting a number of story cinematics, leaving the main quest's presentation lacking and relying on NPC-based story delivery similar to side quests.
 The dialogue system−carried over from the prototype−combined the menu-based style of the Elder Scrolls series, and a dialogue wheel made popular by BioWare in the Mass Effect series.
 Commenting on the game's take on his world design, Salvatore disliked the character names created by Big Huge Games, though he enjoyed the character Alyn.
 McFarlane, while not directly involved with development, was described as an executive art director who would check up on the team's work to ensure consistency.
-The in-game art assets were created with the game's engine limitations in mind, with art director Tim Coman described as leaning into a stylised and fantastical design.
+The in-game art assets were created with the game's engine limitations in mind, with art director Tim Coman describing designs as stylised and fantastical.